Skip to main content

 Why the Oath Is to the Sovereign, Not to Canada

-This is a deliberately different approach from, say, the American system where citizens swear allegiance to the Constitution and the republic.
-In Canada, the constitutional monarchy means the Crown is the living embodiment of the state -- so pledging allegiance to the Sovereign means pledging allegiance to the entire Canadian constitutional order, including Parliament, the laws, and the Constitution's protection of Aboriginal and treaty rights.
+This approach differs significantly from the American system, where citizens swear allegiance to a constitution and a republic.
+In Canada, the constitutional monarchy means the Crown represents the state itself.
+Therefore, pledging allegiance to the Sovereign means you are pledging allegiance to the entire Canadian constitutional order.
+This includes Parliament, the laws, and the specific protections for the Aboriginal and treaty rights of First Nations, Inuit, and Metis peoples.